granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

     caption: [How one might discretize continuous dollar amounts to categorical values] )

-Discretizing every field comes with significant model performance costs.
+Depending on business problem at hand, discretizing continuous fields may have significant model performance costs.
 Much of gradient boosting machines' success comes from their ability to define arbitrary cutoff points for continuous features.
 For example, in some fraud patterns, fraudsters might prefer gift cards, which commonly come in denominations of exactly \$25, \$50, or \$100.
 In such a fraud pattern, transactions with dollar amounts equal to exactly those values may be far more likely to be associated with known fraud patterns than transactions with dollar amounts with, say, values around \$25.08, \$49.12, or \$99.53.
 A GBM may chase the residuals around these exact cutoffs in the continuous distributions.
 For some tasks, discretizing the raw continuous fields could worsen model performance because the high-frequency nature of continuous fields could be essential.

-Additionally, neither the model nor the loss function knows the ordinal nature of the binned field values.
+Lastly, neither the model nor the loss function knows the ordinal nature of the binned field values.
 For example, if a masked dollar amount was originally \$9.95 but the model predicts that the value is in the bucket `"$10<x<$20"`, the loss function harshly penalizes the model even though the model was almost correct.
 In other words, the loss function is unaware that the model's prediction of `"$10<x<$20"` is not as incorrect as a prediction of `"$100<x<$200"`.

-Lastly, LSTM networks are prone to exploding gradients and require linear time complexity with respect to context size, such that training them can be slow.

 === UniTTab
 In 2023, Prometeia, a small Italian consulting firm, published _One Transformer for All-Time Series: Representing and Training with Time-Dependent Heterogeneous Tabular Data_, in which they introduced the UniTTab architecture.
 Their novelties included using Fourier feature encodings to represent floating point field values without discretizing them.
 They referenced the NeRF paper (Neural Radiance Fields), which highlighted how Fourier feature encodings provide neural networks with a better representation of floating point values than passing in raw scalar values. @unittab @nerf @fourier